piratemermaid/react-templates/README.md

 # react-templates

-templates for react web development
+Templates for react web development.
+Currently all use React with Vite.

+## Template 1

+Client side only